MicrosoftDocs/defender-docs/defender-endpoint/manage-gradual-rollout.md

 1. Participate in the Windows Insider program or assign a group of devices to the Beta Channel.

-2. Designate a pilot group that opts-in to Preview Channel, typically validation environments, to receive new updates early.
+2. Designate a pilot group that opts in to Preview Channel, typically validation environments, to receive new updates early.

 3. Designate a group of machines that receive updates later during the gradual rollout from Staged channel.
 Typically, this group would be a representative ~10% of the population.